 The Swiss Indoors Basel is an ATP 500 tennis tournament that is played on indoor hard courts at the St. Jakobshalle in Basel, Switzerland.

-No tournament was held in Basel in 2020 or 2021 so 2022 will be the first time in three years that it will be played.
+No tournament was held in Basel in 2020 or 2021 so 2022 was the first time in three years that the tournament was played.

 Tour Level: | ATP 500 |